gorpipe/gor/README.md

     chr13   19020013        C       T       rs181615907
     chr13   19020145        G       T       rs28970552

-## Setting Up GOR Shell
+## Setting Up an Interactive Shell for GORpipe

-As an alternative for a local GorPipe, the GOR shell is a an interactive GOR session in a terminal - a sort of REPL for GOR.
-Start a GorShell by executing:
+GORpipe can be invoked and used through an interactive shell session in a terminal - a sort of REPL for GOR, coined GORshell.
+Start a GORshell by executing:

     tools/build/install/tools/bin/gorshell